Werner-Staeblein/Project-2-modified-resubmit/README.md

 <span style="color: red; font-weight: bold;">Reminder: opening page changed / new image needed</span>

-On the start page the instructions for the quiz are provided.
+On the start page, the instructions for the quiz are provided.
 The user is informed that questions are randomly drawn from a set of questions.
 The button named 'Start JS Quiz' is prominently placed so that a user can easily navigate to the start of the quiz.

-The user is likewise informed prominently with red colored text that the trivia app provides user feedback with audio sound.
+The user is likewise informed prominently with red-colored text that the trivia app provides user feedback with audio sound.
 The user is free to turn off sound effects on the device used for the application.

 <span style="color: red; font-weight: bold;">Reminder: opening page changed / new image needed</span>